Emotion-Based Marketing: The Key to Winning Hearts (and Sales)

 Happiness

 We all love to feel good.
-Many feel-good stories spread like wildfire and are shared all over because people instinctively want to share, spread, and connect with content that brings a smile to their faces.
-Companies should not underestimate the potential of feel-good marketing campaigns to boost engagement, brand loyalty, and even sales.
+Many feel-good stories spread like wildfire because people instinctively want to share content that brings a smile.
+Companies should not underestimate the potential of feel-good campaigns to boost engagement and loyalty.
+For more examples of successful campaigns, check out The Best Emotional Marketing Campaigns and How to Create Your Own.

 Example: Coke’s “Open Happiness” campaign, which featured upbeat music and happy images, can be considered a textbook case of how happiness is used to generate brand association.